 Class size: Average 18 students, maximum of 22 students per class.

 Student/teacher ratio: ca. 9 to 1 in the Primary School and 8 to 1 in the Secondary School.

-University and Career Advice: an onsite Career and World University Advisor aids and advises students with their higher education choices.
+University and Career Advice: an onsite Careers and University Advisor aids and advises students with their higher education choices.

 Counselling: Counsellors support both Primary and Secondary students with their social and emotional needs.

 Extracurricular Programme: Competitive and social sports, dance, drama, vocal and instrumental music, musical theatre, scouts, TedXYouth, Student Council, Model United Nations, mathematics teams, homework club, science clubs, crafts, etc.